How to Match Colors in Photoshop: The Expert’s Guide

 This is particularly important in branding and marketing campaigns where maintaining a consistent visual identity is key to building brand recognition.

-Step 1: Identify the Colors to Be Matched
+Step 1: Identify the Colors to be Matched

 The first step in color matching within a single image is identifying the colors that need matching.
-This may be necessary if different parts of an image have been shot under different lighting conditions or the colors have simply shifted due to incorrect camera settings.
+This may be necessary if different parts of an image have been shot under different lighting conditions or if the colors have simply shifted due to incorrect camera settings.

 Select the color as the source color by clicking directly on the image.
 When you’ve done this, you can use it as a reference when adjusting your hue and saturation layer, which is discussed in later steps.

-Step 2: Select the Color to Be Changed
+Step 2: Select the Color to be Changed

 Next, select the color that needs to be changed.
 This can be done using the Magic Wand or Lasso tool to select the area containing the color.